10 Best Day Trips from Reykjavik

 Do you want to climb two of Iceland's most important mountains on a 4-wheel ATV?
 On this exciting guided tour you can experience the adrenaline rush of feeling part of these incredible lunar landscapes on earth.

-At full speed you will be able to ride through iconic places of the country, such as Lake Hafravatn, all the charm of the Reykjanes Peninsula and the beautiful Blue Mountains from high above.
+At full speed you can ride through iconic places of the country, such as Lake Hafravatn, all the charm of the Reykjanes Peninsula and the beautiful Blue Mountains from high above.
 As you go, your guide will tell you all about each of the places you see.

 This experience, as well as the Reykjavik snowmobile tour, invites you to immerse yourself in adventure and feel like an explorer, all in some of the most wonderful places you can imagine.